-Current market conditions are the hardest that they have been for quite some time and, on average, premium rates have continued to increase.
+In recent times we have seen some of the toughest market conditions, with premium rates increasing consistently.
 With an absence of new insurers entering the market, and a reduced appetite for insurers to take on new clients, choice for some firms at their renewal has been limited.

 What has caused things to get so tough in the PII market?

 In comparison to the PII policies of other professions, solicitors’ professional indemnity insurance has always been more expensive.
 The SRA’s Minimum Terms and Conditions policy wording provides much wider coverage than that afforded by other professions’ policies.
 For example, it is the only policy where the insurer is obliged to provide run off cover even when it has not been paid for.

 In terms of what has changed over the last 18 months or so, whilst it is not the only factor that has influenced and shaped the market, the main catalyst for change has been claims.
 With asset and transaction values continuing to rise, the severity of claims is increasing as well as the frequency.